strongloop/loopback/docs/concepts.md

 var Inventory = Model.extend('customer');
 ```

 **NOTE:** By default, a LoopBack model does not have a schema.
-This is appropriate where data is "free form."
+This is appropriate when data is "free form."
 However, some data sources, such as relational databases, require schemas.
 Additionally, schemas are valuable to enable data exchange and to validate or sanitize data from clients; see [Sanitizing and Validating Models](#sanitizing-and-validating-models).

 <h4>Attaching Models to Data Sources</h4>